Theosophy in Star Wars: The Force, Its Sides and the “Two Paths”

 “The conception of matter and spirit as entirely distinct, and both eternal could certainly never have entered my head, however little I may know of them, for it is one of the elementary and fundamental doctrines of Occultism that the two are one, and are distinct but in their respective manifestations, and only in the limited perceptions of the world of senses.”
 (The Mahatma Lettters, Chronological, Letter No. 22, 1881)

-At the same time, the divisibility of the atoms was unknown to the orthodox science.
-This notion was accepted, until the discovery of the electron, the first subatomic particle in 1897.
+At the same time, the divisibility of the atoms was not established in science at the time.
+This notion was accepted until the discovery of the electron, the first subatomic particle in 1897.
 However, H.P.B. had asserted in her writings and major work published in 1888, that:

 “It is on the doctrine of the illusive nature of matter, and the infinite divisibility of the atom, that the whole science of Occultism is built.
 It opens limitless horizons to substance informed by the divine breath of its soul in every possible state of tenuity, states still undreamt of by the most spiritually disposed chemists and physicists.”
 (The Secret Doctrine, Vol. I, p.
 520.)